Cruise Ship Cabins - How to pick the right one for you!

 New to cruising and interested in learning what types of cabins are available onboard a cruise ship?
 Then this post is for you!

 Choosing a cruise cabin can be confusing, the majority of cabins can either be twin beds or a queen size double, they have a vanity area, storage in the form of wardrobes and drawers, a safe and a bathroom that normally includes a shower and toilet.
 However there are so many variations.
 Here we explain each cabin category, the importance of location, and when you need to book.
-You can then make sure you choose the right cabin for you!
+You can then make sure you choose the best cabin for you!

 Standard Inside cabins